ayush-ojha-11/ayush-ojha-11/README.md

 - :telescope: I love making apps and am learning and using my knowledge of java to develop native android apps.

-- :seedling: Learning to evolve with the fact pace technology.
+- :seedling: Learning to evolve with the fast pace technology.

 - :zap: In my free time, I prefer reading spritual texts.